Does My Dog Have Urinary Incontinence?

 Causes of Urinary Incontinence in Dogs

-- Urinary Tract Infection
+Urinary Tract Infection

-- Excessive Water Consumption
+Excessive Water Consumption

 Of course, what goes in must come out.
-If your dog drinks a lot of water he or she may be unable to get to the door and alert you in time.
-However, often behind the increased drinking and urinating behavior (medically known as polydipsia and polyuria) there may be a condition such as diabetes, Cushing's disease or kidney failure.
+If your dog drinks a lot of water, he or she may be unable to get to the door and alert you in time.
+However, often behind the increased drinking and urinating behavior (medically known as polydipsia and polyuria), there may be a condition such as diabetes, Cushing's disease, or kidney failure.
 Treatment consists of taking care of the underlying cause.

-Once spayed or neutered dogs encounter hormonal changes that may cause incontinence.
+Once spayed or neutered, dogs encounter hormonal changes that may cause incontinence.
 Both the hormones estrogen and testosterone are responsible for maintaining muscle tone of the urethral sphincter.
-This is more common in female dogs and is often referred to as ''spay incontinence''.
-Often in these cases, dogs urinate normally but urine leaks when the dog is resting or asleep.
+This is more common in female dogs and is often referred to as ''spay incontinence.''
+Often in these cases, dogs urinate normally, but urine leaks when the dog is resting or asleep.
 This condition can be easily relieved with a prescription medication known as Phenylpropanolomine (Prion RX).

 In this case, the bladder has a partial blockage either from a bladder stone, tumor, or a stricture.
-When this occurs a little dribble of urine may make it through the passage.
-In this case, treatment consists of removing the blockage,
+When this occurs, a little dribble of urine may make it through the passage.
+In this case, treatment consists of removing the blockage.

 In male dogs, there may be prostate issues and more.
 A good way to start is by collecting a fresh urine sample and having the vet run a urinalysis.
-After ward, further tests may be ran as needed.
+Afterward, further tests may be performed as needed.

 Questions & Answers

-Is there a natural way to cure dog leakage?
+Question: Is there a natural way to cure dog leakage?

-There are several natural supplements on the market nowadays to reduce urine leaking in dogs.
+Answer: There are several natural supplements on the market nowadays to reduce urine leaking in dogs.
 NaturVet has cranberry based products with echinacea.
 Other brands include Canavid U/T, Vetriscience Bladder Strength, and other products by Only Natural Pet.